Skip to main content

 ROI Timeline: Including the Costs Finance Actually Cares About

 Standard automation ROI omits implementation costs, change management, and opportunity cost during transition.
-Executive-quality projections include total cost of ownership:
+Build a current total-cost model from the workflow evidence:

 Cost CategoryOne-TimeAnnualNotes